nordcode-agency/nordcode/README.md

 ### Generate

-To generate a new workspace in the monorepo, run the following command:
+To generate a new app or package, run the following command:

 ```sh
 pnpm gen